USTLibraries/Discovery-Loader-Widget/README.md

 New!
 Now Primo Search boxes are supported.
 Just use primo.js and primo.css files
-Uses the same* <div> tag structure as before so switching to Primo from Summon (or vice versa) is easy!
+Uses the same DIV tag structure as before so switching to Primo from Summon (or vice versa) is easy!
 (More documentation coming soon)